You can use this circuit which does not add an additional pull-up resistor between K-Line and +12V.

 The new HUD ECU Hacker from ElmüSoft

-- runs on Windows XP, 7, 8 and 10
+- runs on Windows XP, 7, 8, 10 and 11 (not on Linux)

 - runs on 32 bit and 64 bit Windows